pytask-dev/pytask/docs/source/how_to_guides/provisional_nodes_and_task_generators.md

 But, in some situations, pytask needs to be more flexible.

-Imagine you want to download files from an online storage, but the total number of files and their filenames is unknown before the task has started.
+Imagine you want to download a folder with files from an online storage.
+Before the task is completed you do not know the total number of files or their filenames.
 How can you still describe the files as products of the task?

 And how would you define another task that depends on these files?